godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 * ``ammo_reload_timer``: A variable for tracking how long the turret has been reloading.
 * ``current_target``: The turret's current target.
 * ``is_active``: A variable for tracking whether the turret is able to fire at the target.
-* ``PLAYER_HEIGHT``: The amount of height we're adding to the target so we're not shooting at it's feet.
+* ``PLAYER_HEIGHT``: The amount of height we're adding to the target so we're not shooting at its feet.
 * ``smoke_particles``: A variable to hold the smoke particles node.
 * ``turret_health``: The amount of health the turret currently has.
 * ``MAX_TURRET_HEALTH``: The amount of health a fully healed turret has.